How do you keep my child safe?

 How often are staff trained?

 All Aspiro staff are required to pass a Criminal Background Check before employment.
-After becoming employed, staff receive intense one on one and group training in high adventure facilitation and risk mitigation.
-This initial training is supplemented by weekly in-service training specific to the itinerary they will embark on in addition to updates and refreshers of current protocol.
+Staff receive an initial 80 hour training before moving into student groups.
+After becoming employed, staff receive intense one on one and group training in high adventure facilitation and risk mitigation weekly.
+This initial training is supplemented by weekly in-service training specific to our itineraries, in addition to updates and refreshers of current protocol.
 All First Aid and CPR certifications are updated annually.

 What type of gear is used in your outdoor education program activities?

-At Aspiro, your child will be involved in many exciting and outdoor education program adventures.
-They will learn about themselves through the challenge of rock climbing, mountain biking, canyoneering, paddling, skiing, and expedition backpacking.
-All climbing and canyoneering gear meets or exceeds standards set out by the UIAA Safety Commission (International Mountaineering and Climbing Federation), the certification body for all mountaineering and climbing equipment.
+At Aspiro, your child will be involved in many exciting outdoor education program adventures.
+They will learn about themselves through the challenge of rock climbing, mountain biking, canyoneering, skiing, and expedition backpacking.
+All climbing and canyoneering gear meets or exceeds standards set out by the AMGA (American Mountain Guide Association), UIAA Safety Commission (International Mountaineering and Climbing Federation), the certification body for all mountaineering and climbing equipment and practices.
 Mountain bikes and safety equipment are inspected before and after each use; repairs or replacements are made by qualified professionals as needed.
 When arriving at Aspiro your child will be outfitted with all the clothing and equipment required to make their journey safe, as well as inspiring.

 What happens if there is an emergency?
 How does staff contact help?

 All groups are outfitted with state of the art communication equipment.
 All group leaders carry cell phones, satellite phones, and SPOT Tracker GPS systems with them at all times.
 Regardless of their location, whether front or back country, our staff have the tools to get the job done.
-Along with this equipment, groups call in twice daily to our on call staff to communicate the location, health, and safety of their group.
+Along with this equipment, groups call in twice daily to our on-call staff to communicate the location, health, and safety of their group.
 The risk management team and field leadership team always have contingency plans in place in the event of an emergency.
+This looks like a team of assigned individuals available and ready to move at any time, day or night, as our Emergency Response Team.

 How does Aspiro ensure proper nutrition while my child is on the trail?